jovotech/learn-jovo/tutorials/airtable-cms/README.md

 ### Configuration

-To use the Airtable integration you need to provide both your api key and the id of the base you want to use.
+To use the Airtable integration, you need to provide both your api key and the ID of the base you want to use.

 You can find both of them by going over to [airtable.com/api](https://airtable.com/api), selecting the base you copied earlier and scrolling down to `Authentication`:

 ![Airtable api key and base id](img/airtable_apikey_baseid.png)

-You can simply add the following to your `config.js` file in the `src` folder:
+You can add the following to your `config.js` file in the `src` folder:

 ```javascript
 // config.js